MycalMotorcycle/TestRepo/README.md

 over again, the game we are creating will lead to another goddamn game in their Steam library that they get to play.
-Unlike our competitors such as X-Com and Hand of Fate, our game offers another fun experience in a different atmosphere.</p>
+Unlike our competitors such as X-Com and Hand of Fate, our game offers another fun experience in a different atmosphere.